MultiSafepay/docs/content/payments/methods/banks/trustly/payment-flow.md

     participant Me as Merchant

     C->>Mu: Selects Trustly at checkout
-    Mu->>C: Redirects customer to payment page <br> to select their country and bank, <br> and then to their online banking environment
-    C->>CB: Authenticates account and completes payment
+    Mu->>C: Redirects to payment page <br> to select their country and bank, <br> then to online banking C->>CB: Authenticates account and completes payment
     CB->>Mu: Transfers funds
     Mu->>Me: Settles funds